paynejoshua/Calendar/README.md

 # Calendar

+## Overview
+This is a calendar application that allows users to input events onto their schedule

+## Process

 In this homework assignment I had to write a script that references a third party api called moment.

 Using moment we had to set up this calendar app that will: